 Code M. Section 453(I)(3) information.
 The corporation will report any information you need to figure the interest due under section 453(I)(3) with respect to the disposition of certain timeshares and residential lots on the installment method.
-Report the interest on Schedule 2 (Form 1040), line 8.
-Check box "c" and enter "453(I) (3)" and the amount of the interest in the space next to that box.
+Report the interest on Schedule 2 (Form 1040), line 14.
 See section 453(I)(3) for details on how to figure the interest.